nubenetes/awesome-kubernetes/docs/project-management-methodology.md

 - [levelup.gitconnected.com: How to manage your technical backlog](https://levelup.gitconnected.com/how-to-manage-your-technical-backlog-868415f8eea9)
 - [techrepublic.com: What is Lean Software Development?](https://www.techrepublic.com/article/lean-development/)
 - [medium.com/@ElizAyer: Meetings *are* the work](https://medium.com/@ElizAyer/meetings-are-the-work-9e429dde6aa3)
+- [newsletter.pragmaticengineer.com: Engineering Leadership Skill Set Overlaps](https://newsletter.pragmaticengineer.com/p/engineering-leadership-skillset-overlaps) How Staff Engineer, Engineering Manager (EM), Product Manager (PM), Tech Lead Manager (TLM) and Technical Program Manager (TPM) positions overlap in Big Tech and at high-growth startups. **If you are an individual contributor engineer, you really need to print this out and hang it somewhere**

 ### Spanish